 Challenges: Building a Vibrant Shoulder Season

 For more than 30 years, Cape Resorts has enjoyed significant success with its marketing efforts, which have played a key role in filling rooms and driving business.
 However, when COVID-19 hit, subsequent lockdown orders forced the company to pause its digital advertising initiatives.
 Because the hotels are located in beach communities, guests still came based on past stays and word of mouth.
-Once restrictions were lifted, however, Cape Resorts had bigger plans in mind, namely, fill rooms during the “shoulder” seasons.
+Once restrictions were lifted, however, Cape Resorts had bigger plans in mind, namely, to fill rooms during the “shoulder” seasons.

 Cape Resorts hired Steve Bauducco, its senior director of digital marketing and direct distribution, to lead this critical effort.

-In addition to restarting the brand’s digital campaigns, Bauducco began thinking about how he
+In addition to restarting the brand’s digital campaigns, Bauducco began considering how he could transform Cape Resorts from a seasonal destination into a year-round getaway.

-- Bauducco has his work cut out for him!
+Bauducco has his work cut out for him!
 In addition to rebuilding a digital strategy and attracting year-round guests, he needed to:

-Engaging New and Loyal Audiences Simultaneously.
-While the focus was on identifying new guests for shoulder seasons, Bauducco still needed to keep loyal guests engaged and Cape Resorts top-of-mind.
-For Bauducco, that meant creating two sets of messaging: one that reminded existing customers why they love Cape Resorts so much and the other that provided new guests with a compelling reason to visit outside the traditional summer window. - Seasonality and Occupancy Gaps: The extreme seasonality of the properties, particularly those on Shelter Island and in the Hamptons, made it difficult to maintain occupancy levels in the offseason.
+- Seasonality and Occupancy Gaps: The extreme seasonality of the properties, particularly those on Shelter Island and in the Hamptons, made it difficult to maintain occupancy levels in the offseason.
 While Cape May had successfully evolved into a year-round destination, the East End properties largely shut down in the winter, adding pressure to fill rooms during quieter times.

 - Reduced Marketing Budget.
 In 2024, Cape Resorts faced a tighter marketing budget with a 20% reduction from the previous year.
 “We needed to be very strategic with our spending,” explained Bauducco.